 The article by Andy Nash about race and voting rights first appeared on pp. 28-29 of the "Talking about Race" issue of The Change Agent (March, 2016).
-(In its original version, it is Level 10.
-This version is Level 6.)
+(It is also available with this lesson packet.)
 For more on voting rights, see the "Democracy in Action" issue of The Change Agent (available as a PDF on our website).
 Published in March 2008, it is still timely as it covers systems and processes related to the U.S. political system, not issues.